 You could have been angry or upset, but you didn’t let it control you.
 You took control and made things happen.

 The only problem you might have with this defense mechanism is if you never express the emotion, or never release it.
 If you go straight into “What’s next?” intellectualization mode, and you never return to address the emotions you may have repressed from the incident, they will sneak up on you in other ways.

 Otherwise, in the moment, this could be a useful technique.

-Alright, skip intellectualization for the moment, and try to rationalize why your roommate would have left.
-Maybe she didn’t like the size of the apartment.
-Maybe he didn’t like taking all those stairs up and down every day.
-Maybe she didn’t like your cooking.
-Whatever it is, you are trying to fill in the gaps, what you don’t know about a situation, to make a complete picture or story of why something happened.
+Skip intellectualization for the moment and try to rationalize why your roommate would have left.
+Maybe s/he didn’t like the size of the apartment.
+Maybe s/he didn’t like taking all those stairs up and down every day.
+Maybe s/he didn’t like your cooking.
+Whatever it is, you are trying to fill in the gaps of what you don’t know about a situation to make a complete picture or story of why something happened.